macacajs/NoSmoke/README.md

 ```
 crawlingConfig:
   platform: 'ios'   // platforms to run: android, ios, pc-web
+  testingPeriod:    // maximun testing period for a crawling task, after which the task will terminate
+  testingDepth :    // maximum testing depth of the UI window tree, exeeding which 'Back' navigation will be triggered
+  newCommandTimeout:// time interval takes to examine current window source after a crawling UI action has been performed
+  launchTimeout:    // time interval to wait after app has been launched.
+  maxActionPerPage: // max UI actions filtered and performed perpage, this will provide greate memory optimization and prevent an Page for staying too long
   targetElements:   // array of hight priority UI element to perform
+  asserts:          // provide for regex assert test cases for windows
   exclusivePattern: // specify the pattern hence you can let those element which contain the regex pattern be excluded from exection
   clickTypes:       // specify the types of UI element which can handle click events
   editTypes:        // specify the types of UI element which can handle edit events